drjoschua/nr-litteratur/ACC-ASS.md

 [__Bai et al. (2016b)__](#bai-et-al-2016b-a-cost-benefit-evaluation-of-accessibility-testing-in-agile-software-development) analyzed accessibility methods with respect to resources and knowledge requirements in terms of a cost-benefit analysis.
 Moreover, they described the inclusion of testing methods into an agile process by using an agile accessibility spiral.
 Research by [__Bai et al. (2016a)__](#bai-et-al-2016a-evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.
 They showed that no single method is superior to any other, but presented evidence that a combination of expert testing methods can give good results.
+[__Mankoff et al. (2005)__](#mankoff-et-al-2005-is-your-web-page-accessible-a-comparative-study-of-methods-for-assessing-web-page-accessibility-for-the-blind) compare different accessibility methods for blind people including lab testing, guidelines, screen readers, automatic evaluation, and asynchronous remote user testing.
+They found strength and weaknesses for all methods.
+They showed that screen reader techniques could find 50 \% of issues, at the same time as asynchronous user testing was least effective.

 ## Bai et al. (2019) Evaluating accessibility testing in automated software build processes